ceos-seo/data_cube_ui/docs/ui/ui_install.md

 <a name="configuration"></a> Configuring the Server
 =================

-The configuration of our application involves ensuring that all usernames and passwords are accurately listed in required configuration files, moving those configuration files to the correct locations, and enabling the entire system.
+The configuration of our application involves ensuring that configuration files have correct contents, moving those configuration files to the correct locations, and then enabling the systems.

-The first step is to check the Data Cube and Apache configuration files.
+Specifically, we need to setup the Open Data Cube and Apache configuration files.

-If these have not already been configured, open `~/Datacube/data_cube_ui/config/.datacube.conf` and ensure that your username, password, and database name all match.
-This should be the database and database username/password set **during the Data Cube Core installation process**.
+To setup the Open Data Cube configuration file, open `~/Datacube/data_cube_ui/config/.datacube.conf` and ensure that the the `db_hostname`, `db_database`, `db_username`, and `db_password` values are set correctly.
+These values were determined during the Open Data Cube Core installation process.
 If these details are not correct, please correct them and save the file.

 **Please note that our UI application uses the configuration file `config/.datacube.conf` for everything